manuGil/online-core/docs/source/dic.rst

 The accuracy of the classification can be improved by  identifying the sources of errors in the process of supervised classification, and then minizing their effects on the classification results.

 Task 17
    Locate and inspect areas which you suspect are soruces in your classification result.
-Then, try to improve the *overal accuracy* by adding or excluding ROIs.
-[DO WE EXCLUDE ROI FROM THE CLASSIFICATION OF FROM THE Accuracy REPORT?
-IS SUCH CLARIFICATION NEED IT HERE?]
+Then, try to improve the *overal accuracy* by adding or excluding ROIs from your training dataset.

    Once the accuracy of the supervised classification is *acceptable*, you have completed the digital image classification process and generated a **land cover map**.
 Save all your results.